Adityatomar28/Talent-acquisition-system/README.md

 The system screens resumes, conducts AI interviews, assigns technical assessments, and generates hiring decisions automatically.

-This project demonstrates how LLMs + Multi-Agent AI + Workflow orchestration can transform traditional recruitment processe
+This project demonstrates how LLMs + Multi-Agent AI + Workflow orchestration can transform traditional recruitment process

 🧠 AI Agents in the System